magnoeasy/easybuilder/english.md

 <img src="./BuilderImages/login.png">

- In this image we see a login screen, this is where you will sign up, there are several ways to sign up like Google, Microsoft Teams,Facebook or with your email, the recommended is to use Easy's email (....@easyteam.rocks) which you received by clicking <i>"Sign UP".
+ In this image we can see a login screen, this is where you will sign up, there are several ways to sign up like through Google, Microsoft Teams,Facebook or with your email, the recommended is to use Easy's email (....@easyteam.rocks) which you received by clicking <i>"Sign UP".

 ### Now we need to confirm your email 📧⚠️
-A confirmation link will be sent to your registered email, so go to it, and open the Easy Builder email that will be found in your Inbox or Junk Mail.
+A confirmation link will be sent to your registered email, open the Easy Builder email that will be found in your Inbox or Junk Mail.

 <img src="https://user-images.githubusercontent.com/81401104/114757978-d9a00280-9d32-11eb-9a5b-e0e30040c51c.png">

 Finally click _Link Here_ to confirm the email.⤴️

-There now you can already log in to <b>"Easy Builder"</b> without problems by clicking _Sign In_.⤵️
+Now you can already log in to <b>"Easy Builder"</b> without problems by clicking _Sign In_.⤵️

 <img src="./BuilderImages/login2.png">